 This evolution has heightened the need for collaboration and the semiconductor community has responded by developing new ways to work together on major transitions in device structures, patterning, materials and manufacturing.
 Successful introduction of new technologies now depends on a broader and deeper industrial collaboration, aligning key stakeholders across the industry ecosystem—including the systems, IDM, fabless, foundry, packaging and assembly, equipment, materials, and electronic design automation (EDA) communities.

-Here at SEMATECH, this type of interdependent approach to technology development is evident in several novel initiatives that address the transitions to extreme ultraviolet (EUV) lithography, 3D through silicon via (TSV) interconnects and 450 mm wafers.
+Here at SEMATECH, this type of interdependent approach to technology development is evident in several novel initiatives that address major transitions in advanced lithography, new materials and processes for sub-20 nm manufacturing, and the 450 mm wafer integration.

 President and CEO, SEMATECH